 Change Report files identify added, deleted, and revised PTP edits and MUEs for a calendar quarter.
-Approximately 15 days before the beginning of a new calendar quarter, CMS posts the Change Reports for that quarter on both the MII website on the RISSNET portal and the Medicaid NCCI webpage on the Medicaid.gov website.
+Approximately 15 days before the beginning of a new calendar quarter, CMS posts the Change Reports for that quarter on both the secure MII and the Medicaid NCCI webpage.
 The reports posted on both websites are identical.

-The fields on the PTP edit Change Reports are: Code 1, Code 2, Correct Coding Modifier Indicator.
+The fields on the PTP edit Change Reports are: Code 1, Code 2, Correct Coding Modifier Indicator (CCMI).
 The fields on the MUE Change Reports are: Code, MUE Value.

 A state Medicaid agency must not use the Medicaid NCCI Change Report files to make individual changes in its earlier Medicaid NCCI edit files to update these files.
-The Medicaid NCCI edit files posted on the MII website on the RISSNET portal for each new calendar quarter are complete replacements of the Medicaid NCCI edit files for prior calendar quarters.
+The Medicaid NCCI edit files posted on the secure MII for each new calendar quarter are complete replacements of the Medicaid NCCI edit files for prior calendar quarters.
+Refer to paragraph in section 7.1.1 for instructions regarding application of changed edits to previous calendar quarters.